kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I go to bed scared.
 - Something pulls me out of bed about an hour later.
 - I'm so concerned that something bad is going to happen to me, I go public on X which means I add my real name to my account, Dr Katharine Murphy.
-- I then ask for help again on X.
+- I then ask for help again.

 ![Going public](../../content/tweets/tweet-that-went-viral.png)